whyohengee/mysite/src/blog/closures.md

 Here are some things that really helped me understand (the big one being that closures are not the same thing as scope...I've read that so many times, but it finally clicked for me):

-1. Think of closures as functions w/ preserved data. (eh...this was kinda helpful, but not greatly). https://www.youtube.com/watch?v=71AtaJpJHw0
+1. Think of closures as functions with preserved data. (eh...this was kinda helpful, but not greatly). https://www.youtube.com/watch?v=71AtaJpJHw0
 2. Closures are bubbles.
 (Getting closer...) https://www.youtube.com/watch?v=CQqwU2Ixu-U